-I am a prize-winning contemporary figurative painter and elected member of the Manchester Academy of Fine Arts (MAFA).
-My work has been shown in exhibitions throughout the UK, including in London’s Mall Galleries.
+I am a prize-winning professional figurative painter and elected member of the Manchester Academy of Fine Arts (MAFA).
 In 2017 I was shortlisted by the country’s leading art magazine for Artist of the Year.
 This year I have been shortlisted for the Aesthetica Art Prize 2018.

 I am a social realist painter.
 My aim is to capture the spirit of the age and create contemporary portraiture that tells stories about my sitters through a strong visual narrative.

 Zeitgeist is my ongoing series of paintings that explore the subject of humanity and its relationship with personal technology.
 Seeing people glued to their devices is so commonplace now that we don’t give it a second glance.
 I started this body of work in 2015 to reflect our increasingly addictive relationship with the technology that now dominates our lives.
 I’d like my paintings to act as a social documentary that poses questions about our digital epoch and the status of the human being within contemporary society.